entropi/grunt-electron-app-builder/README.md

 # grunt-electron-app-builder

-Helps build electron baed applications for mac, win and linux with grunt.
+Helps build electron based applications for mac, win and linux with grunt.
 It will download the prebuilt binaries for either the latest or a specific version, unpack them, and add your application source to the extracted distirbution.

 ## Getting Started
 Install this grunt plugin with: `npm install grunt-electron-app-builder`